trek-view/basecamp/_posts/2021-11-05-legal-considerations-street-level-images.md

 ---
 date: 2021-11-05
-title: "The Legalities of Taking Photographs for Street View in a Public Place"
+title: "The Legalities of Publishing Photographs for Street View in a Public Place"
-description: "A general guide to the legal considerations when capturing outdoor virtual tours."
+description: "A general guide to the legal considerations when capturing and publishing outdoor virtual tours."
 categories: guides
 tags: [Google, Street View, Microsoft, Bing, Streetside, Facebook, Mapillary, Apple, Look Around, privacy]
 author_staff_member: dgreenwood